Welcome to Raygun APM: A quick-start guide for new and returning customersPosted Nov 23, 2020 | 7 min. (1441 words)

 The essential setup section of this guide will help you navigate through creating the foundation of your Raygun APM setup.
 Once you have the basic steps completed, we recommend you follow the advanced guide to start receiving and displaying data that suits your preferences and developer workflow.

-If you get stuck, or would just like the peace of mind, we offer a one-on-one guided tour of Raygun.
+If you get stuck, or would just like the peace of mind, you can request a demo.
 Send this request form, and we’ll be in touch to organize a time.

-Please note that Raygun APM currently only supports .NET (including Azure App Services).
-Other language support such as .NET Core, Node.js, Ruby on Rails, Java, Go, Python and PHP will be made available in the near future.
-If you have a Raygun account, follow the instructions here to register your interest in other platforms and languages.
-If you do not have an account, you can register you interest in this Google Form.
+Raygun APM supports .NET, .NET Core (including Azure App Services), and Ruby.
+Other language support will be made available in the near future, and you can register you interest in this Google Form.

 - Start sending data to Raygun